wifiphisher/wifiphisher/README.md

 Wifiphisher works on Kali Linux and is licensed under the GPL license.

 ## How it works
-After achieving a man-in-the-middle position using the Evil Twin attack, wifiphisher redirects all HTTP requests to an attacker-controlled look-alike web site.
+After achieving a man-in-the-middle position using the Evil Twin attack, Wifiphisher redirects all HTTP requests to an attacker-controlled look-alike web site.

 From the victim's perspective, the attack makes use in three phases: